 Currently, the criteria to file a claim is:

-- Changes in your vision must start while taking Elmiron, or occur and be diagnosed within one year of stopping the use of Elmiron.
+- Changes in your vision started while taking Elmiron, or occurred and were diagnosed within one year of stopping the use of Elmiron

 If you are unsure whether you meet the criteria or qualify for the case, contact our Elmiron lawsuit lawyers immediately.